b0sc/college/CODE_OF_CONDUCT.md

 # Code-of-Conduct

 This is a Code of Conduct for the BOSC community.
-This is [largely based on the p5.js Code of Conduct](https://github.com/processing/p5.js/blob/main/CODE_OF_CONDUCT.md) and applies to all interactions here on GitHub.
+This applies to all interactions here on GitHub.

 * **Be mindful of your language.** Any of the following behavior is unacceptable:
   * Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background